takuti/takuti.me/_content/en/note/machine-learning-product.md

     - Azure
 - ...

-Hence, unless there is a strong competitive advantage in our solution, our customer doesn’t necessarily have to choose it.
+Hence, unless there is a strong competitive advantage in our solution, our customer doesn't necessarily have to choose it.

 Examples of competitive advantages include: